 The Ethereum address related to a candidate or validator and used to place stakes and collect rewards.
 The staking address is tied to the mining address when completing the Become a Candidate process.

 A staking address is generated just like any other arbitrary Ethereum address.
 Ecosystem tools such as MetaMask or MyCrypto provide easy interfaces for address and private key creation.
 Staking addresses must be funded with enough STAKE to provide at least the minimum staking amount, and a small amount of xDai to cover transaction fees.

 The period of time when stake may be placed on or withdrawn/ordered from a candidate or validator pool.
-The staking window begins shortly after a staking epoch starts, and ends during the final ~6 hours of a staking epoch.
-During the disallow period (when the window is closed), stake may not be withdrawn, placed, or ordered preventing manipulation of the incoming validator set at the end of an epoch.
+The open staking window begins shortly after a staking epoch starts, and ends during the final ~6 hours of a staking epoch.
+During the disallow period (when the window is closed), stake may not be withdrawn, placed, or ordered.
+This function is in place to prevent manipulation of the incoming validator set at the end of an epoch.

 The Stakes Ratio shows the amount of stake deposited in a validator’s pool relative to the total stake committed to all validator pools.
 For example, if the total staked amount for all validator pools is 30000, and the staked amount in a specified validator’s pool is 5000, the Stakes Ratio for this pool is 16.67%.
 A higher stakes ratio corresponds to a greater likelihood of selection to the next validator set (when there are more than 19 candidates).